ValerioS05/pj2Quizzer/README.md

 ## Getting started

 - ### First things first...Exploring Quizzer
-    - Index.html it`s the landing page
+    - Index.html it`s the landing page.
-    - We got 3 More [pages](#easynormalhard) reachable from the landing page
+    - We got 3 More pages reachable from the landing page.
     - Easy.html
     - Normal.html
     - Hard.html
     - ### Assets folder
       - The assets contains:
-        - CSS folder containing the style.css file
+        - CSS folder containing the style.css file.

         - #### images
           - images contains 2 folders
-          - a folder for favicon
+          - a folder for favicon.
-          - a folder for the readme file
+          - a folder for the readme file.
-          - images for the page are found inside the image folder
+          - images for the page are found inside the image folder.
         - #### js containing 2 javascript files
-            - home.js used for landing page
+            - home.js used for landing page.
-            - quiz.js used for the actual quiz
+            - quiz.js used for the actual quiz.
     - ### Readme.md
     - #### The readme file is for guidance and presentation.
       - [Skeleton](#skeleton)